alahiff/lammps/README.md

 ```

 ## Running on DiRAC
+There are two options for running LAMMPS on DiRAC in unprivileged containers: Singularity and udocker.

 ### Using Singularity
 Singularity is available by default on DiRAC.
 On a login node, pull the required container image, e.g.:
 ```